 Smoke and Carbon Monoxide

 Not every emergency is due to nature.
 Nothing freaks me out more than the thought of being trapped in a house fire or dying from smoke or carbon monoxide inhalation.
-To better insure that does not happen, I have 5 smoke alarms and a carbon monoxide detector in my house.
+To better ensure that does not happen, I have 5 smoke alarms and a carbon monoxide detector in my house.
 I change the batteries every 6 months.
 I am most likely throwing away good batteries, but changing them on a regular basis allows me to sleep well at night.

 An emergency can occur at any time.
 Make a list of what you would need to survive for a few weeks without power.
 It is better to keep these supplies on hand.
 When Super Storm Sandie hit in 2012, the whole county was sold out of generators for weeks.
 That storm was in October and my generator did not arrive until after the holidays.
 It is better to have what you need before an emergency than to go looking for supplies during an emergency.